Destinations Greece The Peloponnese

 Messinia hills

-The PDO Messinian olive oil hills around Kalamata and Costa Navarino — small-mill visits (the Costa Navarino estate runs one), olive-tasting flights, the kalamata olive at source.
-Half-day from the resort cluster.
+The PDO Messinian olive-oil hills around Kalamata and Costa Navarino: small-mill visits (the Costa Navarino estate runs one), olive-tasting flights, the Kalamata olive at source.
+A half-day from the resort cluster.

 Half-day

-Most of Greek mythology has an address, and it's here.
-Hercules strangled the Nemean lion here; the Games for Zeus started here; the god of healing kept his sanctuary here; and at the southernmost tip of the mainland, a cave was held to be an entrance to the underworld.
+Most of Greek mythology has an address, and most of those addresses are in the Peloponnese.
+Hercules killed the Nemean lion here, the Games for Zeus started here, the god of healing kept his sanctuary here, and a cave at the southern tip was held to be an entrance to the underworld.

 iCape TainaronDeep south tip